GoogleChrome/web.dev/src/site/content/en/blog/responsiveness/index.md

 outliers.
 We've identified two potential high-quantile approximation strategies we like:

-- **Option 1:** keep track of the largest interaction over budget.
+- **Option 1:** Keep track of the largest interaction over budget.
 After every 50 interactions, discard the largest and replace it with the next largest.
 - **Option 2:** Compute the largest 10 interactions over budget and choose a value from that list depending on the total number of interactions.
 Given N